QuantEcon/lecture-source-py/source/rst/orth_proj.rst

 * For :math:`i \geq 2` set :math:`v_i := \hat E_{S_{i-1}^{\perp}} x_i` and :math:`u_i := v_i / \| v_i \|`

-The sequence :math:`u_1, \ldots, u_k` has the stated properties
+The sequence :math:`u_1, \ldots, u_k` has the stated properties.

-A Gram-Schmidt orthogonalization construction is a key idea behind the Kalman filter described in :doc:`A First Look at the Kalman filter<kalman>`
+A Gram-Schmidt orthogonalization construction is a key idea behind the Kalman filter described in :doc:`A First Look at the Kalman filter<kalman>`.

-In some exercises below, you are asked to implement this algorithm and test it using projection
+In some exercises below, you are asked to implement this algorithm and test it using projection.

 QR Decomposition
 --------------------

-The following result uses the preceding algorithm to produce a useful decomposition
+The following result uses the preceding algorithm to produce a useful decomposition.

 **Theorem** If :math:`X` is :math:`n \times k` with linearly independent columns, then there exists a factorization :math:`X = Q R` where